hunterae/blocks/docs/_includes/hooks.md

   Take note that the second "before_all" call content rendered first before anything else including the "around_all" hook.
 </aside>

-## "After" Hooks
+## After Hooks

-"After" hooks render code before their corresponding block renders.
+After hooks render code before their corresponding block renders.

 <aside class="warning">
   Unlike "Before" and "Around" hooks, "After" hooks of a given type will render in the order in which they are registered.